-Since the Team could be working on multiple deliveries

-with multiple Delivery Forecasts and different Customers, there may need to be multiple Progress Reviews.
+Since the Team could be working on multiple deliveries Deliverv multiple Forecasts and different Customers, there may need to be multiple Progress Reviews.
 As with the Product Reviews, you've got to figure out how best to do them.
 Because this is a Product Ownership thing, and need not involve the rest of the Team, it is easy to do them during the Sprint.
-In any case, keep the total time of the Progress Reviews short, with a total amount of time maxed out at 15 minutes per week of Sprint.
+In any case, keep the total time of the Progress Reviews short, with a total amount of time maxed out at an hour.
 Basically, this is just an informational meeting, with the Agile Actuary supplying 'expert' advice about Dates and Dollars that will lead to further discussions about what to do...